 The Bible scholar Geza Vermes sums it up thus:

 During his days of preaching, Jesus of Nazareth addressed only Jews, "the lost sheep of Israel" (Matthew 10:5-8; 15:24).
 His disciples were expressly instructed not to approach gentiles or Samaritans (Matthew 10:5-8).
 On the few occasions that Jesus ventured beyond the boundaries of his homeland, he never proclaimed his gospel to pagans, nor did his disciples do so during his lifetime.
 The mission of the 11 apostles to "all the nations" (Matthew 28:19) is a "post-Resurrection" idea.
 It appears to be of Pauline inspiration and is nowhere else found in the Gospels (apart from the spurious longer ending of Mark [Mark 16:15], which is missing from all the older manuscripts).
 Jesus' own perspective was exclusively Jewish; he was concerned only with Jews.
 (Vermes 2012)

-So you are not really under any curse or Jesus-obligation to try to talk mountains into the sea unless you are a Jew.
-There are many other good reasons for not croaking sayings attributed to Jesus: [Many good reasons are found]
+Thus, no Gentile followers are not really under any curse or Jesus-obligation to try to talk mountains into the sea unless they are depraved Jews.
+There are many other good reasons for not parroting sayings attributed to Jesus: [Many good reasons are found]

 If you have faith and believe Jesus all right, Jesus should be nothing to you other than a dim, historical figure unless you are a Jew, a real Jew, that is.
 [Matthew 21:21-22; cf. 17:21; Cf. Mark 11:23]